1: Creating the app

 });

-You can read more about how imports work and how to structure your code in the Application Structure article of the Meteor Guide.
+You can read about how imports work and how to structure your code in this Application Structure article.

 1.5: Rendering Data